addiction recovery and PTSD

 choice house in Boulder can help

 Located in Boulder, Colorado, Choice House offers compassionate, goal-focused dual diagnosis treatment.
 Through our various programs – 90-day residential treatment, Intensive Outpatient Program (IOP), and structured sober living – our dedicated team of licensed therapists and behavioral health professionals work with participants in group and individual settings to identify the root causes of the issues they are facing.
-We understand that addiction and PTSD always involve more than the behaviors themselves, and we delve deep to help each individual heal and pursue long-term sobriety.
+We understand that a dual diagnosis such as addiction and PTSD always involve more than the behaviors themselves, and we delve deep to help each individual heal and pursue long-term sobriety.

 Explore Denver - Boulder sober living home options by contacting our admissions team: 720-577-4422 or email@example.com.